-Seven Pines (May 31-June 1, 1862) – Also called the Battle of Fair Oaks or Fair Oaks Station, the encounter occurred in Henrico County, Virginia on May 31 and June 1, 1862.
+Seven Pines (May 31-June 1, 1862) – Also called the Battle of Fair Oaks or Fair Oaks Station, the encounter occurred in Henrico County, Virginia, on May 31 and June 1, 1862.
 On May 31, Confederate General Joseph E. Johnston attempted to overwhelm two Federal corps, under the command of Major General George B. McClellan, that appeared isolated south of the Chickahominy River.
 The Confederate assaults, though not well coordinated, succeeded in driving back the IV Corps and inflicting heavy casualties.
 Reinforcements arrived, and both sides fed more and more troops into the action.
 Supported by the III Corps and Sedgwick’s division of Sumner’s II Corps (that crossed the rain-swollen river on Grapevine Bridge), the Federal position was finally stabilized.
 General Johnston was seriously wounded during the action, and command of the Confederate army devolved temporarily to Major General G.W.
 Smith.

-Beaver Dam Creek (June 26, 1862) – Also referred to as Mechanicsville and Ellerson’s Mill, this second of the Seven Days’ Battles took place in Hanover County, Virginia on June 26, 1862.
+Beaver Dam Creek (June 26, 1862) – Also referred to as Mechanicsville and Ellerson’s Mill, this second of the Seven Days’ Battles took place in Hanover County, Virginia, on June 26, 1862.
 General Robert E. Lee initiated his offensive against McClellan’s right flank north of the Chickahominy River.
 A.P.
 Hill threw his division, reinforced by one of D.H.
-Hill’s brigades, into a series of futile assaults against Brigadier General Fitz John Porter’s V Corps, which was drawn up behind Beaver Dam Creek.
+Hill’s brigades, into a series of futile assaults against Brigadier General Fitz John Porter’s V Corps, drawn up behind Beaver Dam Creek.
 Confederate attacks were driven back with heavy casualties.
-Jackson’s Shenandoah Valley divisions, however, were approaching from the northwest, forcing Porter to withdraw the next morning to a position behind Boatswain Creek just beyond Gaines’ Mill.
+However, Jackson’s Shenandoah Valley divisions were approaching from the northwest, forcing Porter to withdraw the next morning to a position behind Boatswain Creek just beyond Gaines’ Mill.
 With almost 32,000 troops engaged, the battle resulted in a Union victory, with a loss of 400 federal men and 1,300 Confederates.